signalogic/SigSRF_SDK/codecs_page.md

 <a name="CodecOutArgs"></a>
 ### CODEC_OUTARGS

-Optional struct for output from DSCodecEncode() and DSCodecDecode() APIs
+Optional struct for output from DSCodecEncode() and DSCodecDecode()

   * pOutArgs in DSCodecEncode() or DSCodecDecode() should point to a CODEC_OUTARGS struct, otherwise be given as NULL